Season two taste

 the potato and shallot soup with crispy prosciutto in a bowl garnished with crispy prosciutto, green onion, parmesan cheese, and the oil from roasting the shallots and garlic closeup

-During the fall and winter months, when the temperature dips low, a hearty and velvety bowl of soup really hits the spot.
+During the fall and winter months, when the temperature dips low, a hearty and creamy soup really hits the spot.
 Loaded baked potato soup is great, but we chose to lean into the sweet and savory flavors of slow roasted shallots and garlic for this one.
-The shards of prosciutto shatter in your mouth with the perfect textural balance, and just the right amount of salty pork goodness.
+The shards of prosciutto di Parma shatter in your mouth with the perfect textural balance, and just the right amount of salty pork goodness.

 If you love soups, so do we!
 Check out our Creamy mushroom and asiago, or Tomato bacon soup recipes.
 We have many more, and will keep posting recipes, so stay tuned!